matejmencin/chess-analysis/README.md

-# chess-analysis
+# Shinny R-website to inspect Chess and Phy Data.
-Website to analyse EDA with chess
+Author: Metij